srhyne/Shelly/README.md

 ## What is it?

-Build queries and update MongoDB documents quickly.
+Make building queries and updating MongoDB documents in shell much easier.
 Written in JS for MongoDB's JS Shell.

-## Why did you built it?
+## Why did you build it?

 I just got tired of writing really difficult queries for updating a few records.
 I got tired of hitting the shell window width and flubbing bracket placement.

+## What can I do with it?

+- Build up queries with `and_where`, `and_has`
+- Easily set your scope, call .set('key', value), then save to make editing documents painless
+- Update documents like an ORM class
+- Pluck out values from ambiguaous paths `.get('my.really.deep.path')`

 ## Example use..